spleenteo/hive/README.md

 Hive is written in SCSS, so you need a [Sass](http://sass-lang.com/) interpreter to export the final CSS file.

-* since hive use variables to define some @media queries, you must use at least this version of sass gem to modify and compile hive
+Since Hive use variables to define some @media queries, you must use at least this version of sass gem to modify and compile Hive

  Sass 3.2.0.alpha.244